naveedsabugar/simulated-dbs-clinical-prediction/README.md

 ## Relevance to PhD application

-This project is relevant to PhD training in multilevel modelling of DBS outcomes because it demonstrates preparation in clinical prediction modelling, reproducible R workflows, interpretable regression, penalized regression, cross-validation, and cautious reporting of methodological limitations.
+This project is relevant to PhD training in multilevel modelling of DBS outcomes as it demonstrates foundational preparation in clinical prediction modelling, including reproducible R workflows, interpretable regression, penalized regression, cross-validation, and critical evaluation of methodological limitations.

 The project aligns with my background in medicine, cognitive and clinical neuroscience, neurological assessment, cognitive screening, and beginner-to-intermediate R. It provides a transparent example of how I am preparing to develop stronger quantitative skills for clinical neuroscience research.